uppedtrout/Better-config/README.md

 Gizeh, and therein is writ not only the beauty, but the Beast that yet awaits mankind.
 It would be vain to attempt to deliver a synopsis of Crowley's philosophy, save that its 'leitmotif' is the Rabelaisian
-Do what thou wilt shall be the whole of the Law.Downloaded from www.holybooks.com The actual meaning of this phrase has taken volumes to explain, but roughly it concerns the uniting of the conscious Self, a process of individuation which culminates in a rite called "Knowledge and Conversation of the Holy Guardian Angel"; the Angel signifying
+Do what thou wilt shall be the whole of the Law.
+The actual meaning of this phrase has taken volumes to explain, but roughly it concerns the uniting of the conscious Self, a process of individuation which culminates in a rite called "Knowledge and Conversation of the Holy Guardian Angel"; the Angel signifying